(by-yay & ae-suh)

 Hip Hop & African dance languages are the foundation of our technique.
 The rhythms of these techniques inform the way we energetically confront contemporary dance & theatre.

 Baye & Asa is a company creating movement art projects directed by Amadi ‘Baye’ Washington & Sam ‘Asa’ Pratt.
 We met when we were 6 years old.
-Our long friendship gives us the freedom and safety to constantly disagree.
-We expand each other’s artistic capacity, and our brotherhood nourishes the evolution of our work.
-The physical aggression in our choreography is a representation of our political rage, and a yearning to personally implicate ourselves.
-We use our choreography to build theatrical metaphors, interrogate systemic inequities, and contemporize ancient allegories; the characters we shape are righteous, helpless, and fated to their cultural position.
+The physical aggression in our choreography is a symptom of our political rage, and a yearning to personally implicate ourselves.
+We use our choreography to create political metaphors, interrogate systemic inequities, and contemporize ancient allegories; we build theatrical contexts that celebrate, implicate, and condemn the characters onstage.

 We've presented work at The Joyce Theater, The Metropolitan Museum of Art, Pioneer Works, Jacob's Pillow, La MaMa Experimental Theater Club, 92nd Street Y, Baryshnikov Arts Center, The Clarice Smith Performing Arts Center, ODC, b12 Festival Berlin, Mark Morris Dance Center, Battery Dance Festival, Dixon Place, Gibney Dance Center, Westbeth, South Hampton Arts Center, Thread Artist Space in Tambacounda Senegal, The Future Dance Festival, San Francisco Dance Film Festival, Dance Camera West, Cucalorus Film Festival, LA Dance Film Festival, Portland Dance Film Festival, IN/MOTION, and given lecture performances at The University of Maryland, Bard College (NY), Hunter College (NYC), The Dalton School (NYC), and The Hotchkiss School (CN).
 Individually we have performed with Akram Khan Company, Punchdrunk’s Sleep No More, Abraham in Motion, David Dorfman Dance, Gallim, Kate Weare Company, and The Francesca Harper Project.
 We are one of Dance Magazine’s 25 to Watch for 2022, and we are currently artists in residence at the 92nd Street Y, and Baryshnikov Arts Center, and The Metropolitan Museum of Art.